Futuboard/Futuboard/README.md

 DB-prefixed variables are database variables.
 The value of SCM_DO_BUILD_DURING_DEPLOYMENT should be 1 to ensure the deployment works as intended.
 After this, restart the application from Azure.

+### Database creation

+Create a new Azure Database for PostgreSQL Flexible Server Choose the subscription and resource group you prefer.
+Also, name your server and choose the region best for you.

+Select PostgreSQL version 16.
+(NOTE: 16.8)

+For the cheapest hosting, choose Workload type "Development", and click "Configure server".
+Select "Burstable" as the Compute tier, and Standard_B1ms for the compute size.
+Choose 32GiB for Storage Size and P4 performance tier.

+For the Authentication method, select "PostgreSQL authentication only".
+Write a username to "Administrator login" and a password to "Password"

 #### Database creation

 You can create database migrations in django using